 Not content with dominating the world of virtual cycling and running, Zwift has also got in on podcasting.
 The show had a shake-up for 2021, regular host Matt Lieto returning alongside new recruit Sarah True – the pair also act as commentary team for the Zwift Z-Pro Tri Series events.

 While shows aren’t released on a regular schedule, the Power Up Tri Podcast’s back catalogue includes an apparently inexhaustible list of names from old-school to up-and-coming as well as the sport’s biggest stars like Jan Frodeno.

 It’s not all sugar-coated like you might expect, with issues such as eating disorders and depression being discussed openly.
-Meanwhile, the good-natured banter between the hosts (including those with former host Jordan Rapp) keeps a smile on your face while training.
+Meanwhile, the good-natured banter between the hosts keeps a smile on your face while training.